jesusmarket/jesusmarket/wp-content/plugins/mailchimp-forms-by-mailmunch/readme.txt

 = About MailChimp =

 [MailChimp](http://mailchimp.com/) is currently used by more than seven million businesses and people throughout the world.
 The features and integrations of MailChimp allow you to send out automated messages, marketing emails, as well as different targeted campaigns.
 MailChimp has been in business since the year 2001.
 Since that time MailChimp has grown and now there are more than 500 million emails sent through MailChimp each day.
 MailChimp is a simple email marketing software.
 So many MailChimp users cannot be wrong.
 If you are creating an email newsletter, MailChimp can help.
 MailChimp is a platform to create, design, and publish your newsletters.

 With MailChimp you can build a list of email subscribers.
 MailChimp allows you to customize templates.
 MailChimp is the best email marketing platform.
 The pricing is affordable, making MailChimp perfect.

+MailChimp is a simple EMS (email marketing software) that provides you with a number of different options for saving templates, designing new templates, and sending email campaigns.
+MailChimp's drag and drop email editor is very easy to use and sets it apart.
+More than a million MailChimp users cannot be wrong.

 == Screenshots ==